Improving Access to Better Nutrition

 In each community, health agents and technical teams collaborate to develop strategies to improve eating habits and nutritive intake, which reduces the risk of maternal and child malnutrition and anemia.
 Home visits, Mothers’ Clubs, and mentor mothers encourage the adoption of recommended behaviors by educating women and reinforcing the importance and benefits to them and their children.

 Pregnant women and children under age five are particularly vulnerable to malnutrition, which contributes to poor outcomes for mother and child.
 Within our CHAMPS Peru initiative, the First 1,000 Days program supports two especially vulnerable groups:

 - Babies from birth to age two

 - Pregnant women

 In Peru, anemia in children under five is widespread, impacting intellectual and cognitive development.
-In 2015, programs in Peru reached 1,083 children and their families.
-100% of participating families were supported with nutritional supplementation for pregnant women as well as intervention and treatment for underweight and malnourished children.
+Our programs there have reached thousands of children and their families.
+Pregnant women have been provided with nutritional supplements and underweight and malnourished treatment have been treated.

 Successful nutrition interventions can break the chain of low birth weight, malnutrition, and poverty.
-Among children participating in the program, the incidence of anemia was reduced by 37%, significantly higher than the national recovery rate of 15%.
-Among pregnant women, 90% of those enrolled in CHAMPS Peru were fully recovered from anemia before their due date.
+Among children participating in the program, anemia incidence fell — significantly more than nationally.
+And among pregnant women, most CHAMPS program participants had fully recovered from anemia before their due date.